Stephenson-Lab/mech-checker/README.md

+## Version Description

+This version has be superseded by Mech-Checker-Light

 ## Disclaimer

 This tool was developed for use in the author's own teaching and has been tested only within that specific instructional context.